sig-cm/sig-cm.github.io/_news/ASIST-2020-CFP.md

 - **Short research papers** can present in-progress work, small case studies, position statements, or theoretical and conceptual analysis that is at an early stage of development.
 Short research papers should be a maximum 1500 words in length (not including citations)

 Research papers might address (but are not limited to) the following topics:
+- Critique of conceptual models in practice (e.g. in databases, digital libraries, retrieval systems, and in many other information systems).
-- Design and/or critique of conceptual models at a broad range of scales.
+- Design and construction of conceptual models in any domain, particularly with regard to sociotechnical implications.
 - Consideration of models for curation, preservation, and sustainability of information objects embedded in sociotechnical systems.
-- The impact of conceptual models on long-term stewardship of digital collections and/or cultural heritage.
+- The impact of conceptual models on public knowledge, research, and scholarship.
-- Methods for: deconstructing an API; conducting algorithmic or other technology audits; conducting close readings of standards and their implementation, etc.
+- Methods for and applications of the critical study of conceptual models in sociotechnical systems: deconstructing an API; conducting algorithmic or other technology audits; close readings of standards and their implementation; critical histories of standards; evaluations of use, implementation, and impact; etc.

 **Dates**
-- Submission Deadline is Sept 15
+- Submission Deadline is September 25th
-- Notifications will be sent to authors no later than September 22nd
+- Notifications will be sent to authors no later than September 29th
-- Accepted submissions can be revised before October 1st.
+- Accepted submissions can be revised before October 15th.
 At the time we will post all accepted submissions to a workshop website.

 **Instructions for Submission**
-Please submit a PDF, DOC, Markdown, or TXT document to `nmweber@uw.edu` by June 28th.
+Please submit a PDF, DOC, Markdown, or TXT document to `nmweber@uw.edu` by September 25th.
 You may use any format or citation style that you prefer.

 All Submissions will be reviewed by the organizing committee, and feedback (regardless of acceptance) will be provided to authors.
 If you have any questions please feel to contact an organizer in advance of the deadline for submissions.
 <br>